pmean/build-website/text/07/TwoControlGroupsa.md

 >
 > But wait, how can Pennsylvania be both an apple and and orange?
 We
 > know that if the comparison PA-NJ has a positive bias, then NJ-PA must
-> have a negative bias.Â  If PA-NJ has a negative bias, then NJ-PA must
+> have a negative bias.
+If PA-NJ has a negative bias, then NJ-PA must
 > have a positive bias.
 If we see the same trivial change in
 > unemployment when the study is positively biased as when the study is
 > negatively biased, we know that the biases are not large enough to